-\paragraph*{\bf Wireless AWGN Channel} In the first scenario, Alice (Trudy) transmits a signal, while Bob, upon reception measures the raw channel frequency response.
-Next, after proper thresholding, Bob extracts the amplitude of the first $M$ channel taps which are considered to be the \acp{cf} and collected in vector $\bm{x}$.
-More in detail, \begin{itemize} \item we consider the transmission of signal, from which $M=4$ channel tap amplitudes are measured, \item the $M$ measurements are affected by independent \ac{awgn}, \item we assume that Alice's position is public while Bob's and Trudy's positions are secret, \item Before performing the test Bob normalizes each measurement by subtracting the mean (which is a function of the distance between Alice and Bob) and dividing by the standard deviation. \end{itemize} We remark that the mean attenuation can be easily computed by Bob since it is a function of the \ac{los} path loss, which, in turn, is a function of the distance Alice-Bob.
+\paragraph*{\bf Wireless AWGN Channel} In the AWGN scenario, the transmitter (i.e., Alice or Trudy) sends a signal, while Bob, upon reception, measures the raw channel frequency response.
+Next, after proper thresholding, Bob extracts the amplitude of the first $M$ channel taps, which are considered to be the \acp{cf} and collected in vector $\bm{x}$.
+More in detail, \begin{itemize} \item we consider the transmission of a signal, from which $M=4$ channel tap amplitudes are measured, \item the $M$ measurements are affected by independent \ac{awgn}, \item we assume that Alice's position is public while Bob's and Trudy's positions are secret, \item before performing the test, Bob normalizes each measurement by subtracting the mean (which is a function of the distance between Alice and Bob) and dividing by the standard deviation. \end{itemize} We remark that the mean attenuation can be easily computed by Bob since it is a function of the \ac{los} path loss, which, in turn, is a function of the distance Alice-Bob.
 A similar model has been adopted in the context of drone authentication in \cite{droniGLOBECOM}.

 After normalization, $\bm{x}$ has a clipped multivariate Gaussian \ac{pdf} with unitary variance per entry and independent entries, i.e., for $i=0$ (positive class) and $1$ (negative class), entry $j$ of \ac{cf} vector $\bm{x}$ has \ac{pdf}